-Staff and Resources: Four full-time positions: one full-time Director of Information Technology; one full-time Technology Services Coordinator; and three full-time Technology Consultants.
+Staff and Resources: Five full-time positions: one full-time Director of Information Technology; one full-time Technology Services Coordinator; and three full-time Technology Consultants.
 Online resources include the SCKLS website: www.sckls.info for access to various SCKLS training, tutorials, continuing education, Internet links, grant applications and other information.
 Electronic mail lists for public, school, academic member libraries are provided to further communication among SCKLS members.
 SCKLS offers two e-reader kits along with demonstrations for member libraries who want to learn more about new technology.

-Service Guidelines: SCKLS technology consultants provide consulting, training, facilitate evaluation and purchase of equipment and make referrals to other resources when appropriate.
+Service Guidelines: SCKLS technology consultants provide consulting, training and referrals as well as facilitate the evaluation and purchase of equipment when appropriate.
 SCKLS provides member libraries matching technology grants subject to guidelines and availability of funds.
 SCKLS provides phone access and referral to next level technical assistance for member libraries.

 Member responsibilities: Member libraries who need assistance in any of the previous areas should contact Technology staff.
-Technology staff will attempt to resolve the query by phone, e-mail, in person or through referrals to appropriate resources.
+Technology staff will attempt to resolve the query by phone, e-mail, remote desktop, in person or through referrals to appropriate resources.
 Member libraries are encouraged to apply for technology matching grants.
 Member libraries must be able to perform basic technology skills.